itsSysTime/MCSBtool/README.md

 devcon.exe install C:\Users\NotDoe\drvpack\ATIx64\wddmAMDRHD.inf [Device hardware ID here]
 ```

 You can replace `install` with `update` in the command to update an existing driver.
-You should use the hardware ID found in the device's details tab in Device Manager to update with DevCon.
+You should use the hardware ID found in the device's details tab in Device Manager to update it with DevCon.

 # Extended file system support on UEFI systems
 Extended UEFI support is a major change that has been added in the commit _[7f13f7](https://github.com/poireguy/MCSBtool/commit/7f13f703a8c1625ab0a861c866b59e62f46ba2ed)_.
-A re-formatted optical disc image (copied over from Rufus's FAT12 .img file) has been added to the root of the repository; you can install this with the script in case of offline media creation.
+A re-formatted optical disc image (copied over from Rufus's FAT12 .img file since many modern and even pre-modern systems cannot mount 70s-80s era file systems, et cetera.) has been added to the root of the repository; you can install this with the script in case of offline media creation.
 The script also assumes you have at least 272 MiB free of unallocated space on the same disk as the USB/CD/DVD's partition, where the boot files only use 1-3 MiB of space.
 You may use your minimum allowed partition size for this, so prepare this partition manually.

 # Work In Progress and new potential features
 I am planning to add these things to commit(s) for the _MCSB Tool_ PowerShell script: